Devansh-kajve/Token-swap/README.md

 ## 🚀 Deployment

-This app is deployed on Vercel.
+This app is deployed on Netlify.
 Every push to `main` branch automatically deploys.

 ## Notes